Water in French: 70+ Related Words and Expressions, Plus Practice Resources

 saturer — to saturate

-Hosted by a dapper grenouille (frog), the Conjuguemos website offers French conjugation practice through graded exercises, as well as crossword puzzles, word searches, flashcards and memory match games.
-Choose the present-tense –er verbs specifically, or mix it up for more of a challenge: You can practice all French tenses and moods at once, or narrow it down to specific moods, tenses or verb groups.
+- Hosted by a dapper grenouille (frog), the Conjuguemos website offers French conjugation practice through graded exercises, as well as crossword puzzles, word searches, flashcards and memory match games.
+Work with the present-tense –er verbs specifically, or mix it up for more of a challenge.
+You can even focus on specific moods, tenses or verb groups.

 Fill your linguistic well with these poetic water-soluble metaphors.